 You can also use percentage-based units, but keep in mind that they’re based on the parent element, while vh and vw style units are based on the viewport.

 Vh and vw units are ideal for responsive design because they are completely independent of the base font size.

 vw and vh are length units representing 1% of the viewport size for viewport width (vw) and height (vh), respectively.

 Wondering what browsers support vh and vw?
+Browser support for vh and vw units is generally good — all the newest major browser versions are compatible.
 Check can I use? for the latest!

-To use vh and vw units in Webflow, just type “Nvh” or “Nvw” (where “N” represents the percentage of the viewport you’d like to cover) into any width or height field.
+You can achieve vh and vw based typography sizing in Webflow easily.
+To use vh and vw values, just type “Nvh” or “Nvw” (where “N” represents the percentage of the viewport you’d like to cover) into any width or height field.

 So to cover 100% of the viewport, you’d set 100% for the width and 100vh for the height.
 To cover half of the viewport height, you’d set a height of 50vh.
-You may be asking, why not use 100vw for the width, that is because the vw style doesn't take into account the scrollbar width and could cause side scrolling on browsers with wide scroll bars such as Internet Explorer.
+You may be asking, why not use 100vw for the width?
+The answer is because the vw style doesn't take into account the scroll bar width, it could cause side scrolling on browsers with wide scroll bars such as Internet Explorer.

-You can also use the vh and vw as font sizes to make text scale with the browser window.
-This is great way to keep your content sized just right no matter the viewport dimensions.
+You can also use the vh and vw as font sizes to make text scale with the size of the browser window.
+This is a great way to keep your content sized just right no matter the window or viewport dimensions.

 Are you using vh and/or vw yet?